AizenSousuke/React-Sanity-Portfolio/Readme.md

 REACT_APP_TOKEN=
 ```

+Fill up the details accordingly.

 Go to the root directory of this project with a command prompt and run
 ```
 yarn install
 ```

-Repeat the process for both frontend_react and backend_sanity directory to install the dependencies.
+to install all the project dependencies.

-Go to the root of this project again and run
+### Running the project
+From the root folder, run:
 ```
 yarn start
 ```

-The React frontend app will open in a browser on [http://localhost:3000](http://localhost:3000) and Sanity backend will be available at [http://localhost:3333](http://localhost:3333).
+The React frontend app will open in a browser on [http://localhost:3000](http://localhost:3000)
+Sanity backend will be available at [http://localhost:3333](http://localhost:3333).

+To edit items in sanity, go to [http://localhost:3333/sanity](http://localhost:3333/sanity) that is connected via .env file.

 ## Deployment to Netlify
 You can deploy to netlify by going into the frontend folder and doing a